Tuvan People's Revolutionary Party: History

-Under Soviet sponsorship, a conference of Tuvinian revolutionaries convened on 29 October 1921, and an organization bureau was formed.
-The first Congress met on 28 February 1922, when the Tuvinian "People's Government" was established.
+Under Soviet sponsorship, a conference of Tuvan revolutionaries convened on 29 October 1921, and an organization bureau was formed.
+The first Congress met on 28 February 1922, when the Tuvan "People's Government" was established.
 However, as soon as the Second Congress convened on 6 July 1923, the former party was dissolved because of Soviet dissatisfaction, and a new one was organized.
 The Fourth Congress met in October 1925; the Seventh Congress, in 1928.
 The Central Committee was authorized to establish party cells and branches of the league of revolutionary youth throughout the country.